xDec0de/42get_next_line/README.md

 At the end of the day, the program that grades get_next_line won't check if you redefine the BUFFER_SIZE macro, so it's really a matter of choice.

-## What I learned

-The most obvious thing everyone learns by doing this project is the purpose of the `static` keyword as well as the concept of file descriptors and how to read files in C.

 ## About the macros

 After some research I found out that there is a limit on how many files a